abalabokhin/NWNForBG/README.md

 * argent77 - for help with TIS files and useful weidu libraries
 * scheele - for testing and some ideas for the mod
 * arcanecoast.ru - thanks to the whole community for the help with weidu modding and mod/assembly testing
+* gibberlings3.net - thanks to the whole community for the help with weidu modding

 Languages
 ---------